A re you looking for the easiest way to make money from your blog? Then look no further than Google AdSense.

 You’ll be shown an HTML code.
 Copy it and paste it wherever you want to place the ad on your website.

 Step 3: Add Google AdSense Ads to Your WordPress Blog

 Ad placement is one of the most important aspects of monetizing your blog with AdSense.

 Generally speaking, you’ll need to place your ads wherever your users pay more attention to, such as, between the post title and the content area, top header, etc.

 You can add your AdSense ads to your blog in a few different ways.

 Adding Ads Globally to Your Blog in the Header Section

 This step is especially helpful if you want to display auto ads on the entire blog.
 All you have to do is to copy the code snippet to your header section and auto ads will find and place your ads in the most optimal location on your blog.

-Just as you added the verification code, head over to Settings » Insert Headers and Footers and then paste the code in the header section with the Insert Headers and Footers plugin.
+Just as you added the verification code, head over to Code Snippets » Header & Footer and then paste the code in the header section with the WPCode plugin.

 Displaying Ads in the Sidebar